Comparing the degrees of incompatibility inherent in probabilistic physical theories

-The authors wish to thank Tom Bullock for comments on an earlier version of this paper.
+{\bf Acknowledgements.} The authors wish to thank Tom Bullock for comments on an earlier version of this paper.
 T.H. and J.S. acknowledge financial support from the Academy of Finland (grant no. 138135).
+J.S. also acknowledges financial support from the Italian Ministry of Education, University and Research (FIRB project RBFR10COAQ). {N.S. gratefully acknowledges support through the award of an Annie Currie Williamson PhD Bursary at the University of York.
+Finally, the authors wish to thank an anonymous referee for suggesting a number of improvements to the presentation of the material.}